-By now, you already know: discounts kill businesses.
+By now, you already know this: Discounts kill businesses.

-I made the case in “Why We Don’t Have Sales”–you can read that here: https://twobrainbusiness.com/why-we-dont-have-sales/
+I made the case in “Why We Don’t Have Sales.”

 In other words, knowing what to do is half the battle (or less).
-Taking ACTION is really all that matters.
-So here are the easiest ways to say “NO” when someone asks for a discount:
+Taking action is really all that matters.
+To help you act, I’ll supply the easiest ways to say “no” when someone asks for a discount.

 1. “We don’t have discounts.”

 This is my go-to.
-Since I don’t have discounts for ANYONE, it’s simplest for me to say that discounts don’t exist.
+Because I don’t have discounts for anyone, it’s simplest for me to say that discounts don’t exist.
 This has solved our “discount” problem for over six years.

 “We don’t play those games.”

-Since the nature of discounts is subjective (it requires a human “decision” instead of an automated process) it’s always easy to cast a shadow of doubt on the intent on the discounter.
+Because the nature of discounts is subjective (it requires a human “decision” instead of an automated process), it’s always easy to cast a shadow of doubt on the intent on the discounter.

-3. When someone asks for a SPECIFIC discount, as for teachers or firemen:
+3. When someone asks for a specific discount

-“We treat all of our service professionals equally well, because we know our service is critical for your safety.”
+“We treat all our service professionals equally well because we know our service is critical for your safety.”

-4. When someone asks why your rates are so much higher than everyone else:
+4. When someone asks why your rates are so much higher than everyone else’s

-“This is as inexpensive as possible for this level of service.”
+“This rate is as inexpensive as possible for this level of service.”

 A couple of other things:

-Don’t over-explain.
-All of these responses consist of one sentence.
+– Don’t over-explain.
+All these responses consist of one sentence.
 The more words you use, the more handholds you give the person asking for a discount.

-Your primary duty is to your current clients.
-Scrambling to recruit new clients with discounts that your current clients can’t get is a breach of trust.
+– Your primary duty is to your current clients.
+Scrambling to recruit new clients with discounts your current clients can’t get is a breach of trust.

-Don’t run through all the scenarios in your head before a conversation starts.
+– Don’t run through all the scenarios in your head before a conversation starts.
 You’ll be trying to “remember lines” instead of giving honest answers, which come naturally.
-Especially if you use #1, this is easy and transparent.
+Especially if you use response No. 1 above, communication is easy and transparent.

-If they say, “I’ll go join the cheaper gym,” GOOD.
+– If they say, “I’ll go join the cheaper gym,” that’s good.
 You don’t want everyone.
 Don’t pour your knowledge and care into fickle clients who are only after the cheapest rate.

-Finally, don’t presume anyone WANTS a discount.
-This is the #1 error business owners make (we project our budget onto other people.)
+– Finally, don’t presume anyone wants a discount.
+This is the No. 1 error business owners make: We project our own budgets onto other people.

 Years ago when my gym opened, I was desperate for cash flow.
-So I started offering discounts for teachers, military, spouses…it was a pretty long list, and it got longer all the time.
-In the discount mindset, I’d actually TRY to find a reason to discount people.
-Without them even asking, my mind would race to find a way to make an exception for him or her.
+So I started offering discounts for teachers, military, spouses and so on.
+It was a pretty long list, and it got longer all the time.
+In the discount mindset, I’d actually try to find a reason to discount people.
+Without a client even asking, my mind would race to find a way to make an exception for him or her.
 Soon I had a gym full of members, a 15-hour day and a redlining bank account.

-Every time you give a 20% discount, you increase the number of clients you need to reach your perfect day.
+Every time you give a 20 percent discount, you increase the number of clients you need to reach your perfect day.
 You weaken your business and impoverish your family.